Vaibhavpv557/Data-sicence-with-Python/README.md

-Data Science with Python
+#Data Science with Python.

 This repository contains the code for the weekly tasks assigned during my internship at Main Flow Services and Technologies.
 Each week, new tasks will be added, demonstrating the skills and concepts learned.
 The code is organized by week, with detailed documentation and comments for clarity.

-Task-1 Understanding Basic Data Sructures
+Task-1 Understanding Basic Data Sructures.

 Task-2 Data Manipulation with Pandas